i-MSCP/plugins/incubator/OpenDKIM/README.md

 When it works at `reseller` level, the plugin doesn't activate OpenDKIM automatically for customers.
 Resellers must enable the OpenDKIM feature manually for all of their customers.
-This is the historical (pre-version 2.0.0) behavior.

 ## Usage of an external DNS server